ojonatan/udacity.com-nd004-p2-multi-user-blog/README.md

 * Comprehensive and adaptive Testing
 * Modularity

 The blog features rich media content powered by jQuery Plugins.
-The uploaded Files - images - require some maintenance work per request.
+Hooks on log in/log out and on post update and creation help to keep the system free of orphaned BLOBS.

 ## TODO